 Don't look at me like that.
 We're all in the same boat here.
-True crime has consistently been the most popular genre in books and TV and now, thanks to Sarah Koenig's seemingly unstoppable battleship – the HMS Serial – true crime is now navigating the choppy waters of mainstream podcasts directly into millions of willing ears across the globe.
-Serial season 2 fired itself out of the WBEZ cannon last Thursday and everyone got a bit excited.
+True crime has consistently been the most popular genre in books and TV and now, thanks to Sarah Koenig's seemingly unstoppable battleship—the HMS Serial—true crime is now navigating the choppy waters of mainstream podcasts directly into millions of willing ears across the globe.
+When the second season of Serial fired itself out of the WBEZ cannon last Thursday, everyone got a bit excited.
 But I'm going to say it early: season 2 is never going to reach the heights of the first one because it's not focusing on a murder.
 Instead, they've opted for a broad dollop of American army-political naughtiness in the form of the clearly deluded deserter Bowe Bergdahl, who has already admitted to the crimes he's being accused of.

-My juices – if you're wondering about the state of them, currently, in terms of what they're up to – are not voraciously overflowing about what is essentially a closed case.
-Death is such a universal theme that following it up with an American army curio (no matter how fascinating or intricate) is always going to turn off some people.
+My juices—if you're wondering about the state of them, currently, in terms of what they're up to—are not voraciously overflowing about what is essentially a closed case.
+Death is such a universal theme that following the podcast's inaugural season up with an American army curio (no matter how fascinating or intricate) is always going to turn off some people.
 Give us blood.
 Give us a body.
 Give us mystery.
 Like the crowd at a Jacobean revenge play, all we want is to luxuriate in the blood of slaughtered innocents.
 Don't give me an American soldier who wants to be Jason Bourne and looks like the sort of person who'd knock your drinks over at a bar because he didn't think they fit the ambience of the evening.
 Give me death.

-"The thought that we walk next to monsters every day is what attracts us to true crime," say Tim and Lance of the Missing Maura Murray podcast to me over email.
+"The thought that we walk next to monsters every day is what attracts us to true crime," Tim and Lance of the Missing Maura Murray podcast wrote me via email.
 "To see what humanity is capable of is interesting.
 It's sort of like looking at a tarantula in captivity.
 If there was no barrier we'd be hesitant to approach it, but with a pane of glass in between, we would want to get as close as possible to examine it."

 What makes the Missing Maura Murray podcast so fascinating to me is that it spawned from a documentary about the "armchair detectives" who were obsessed with Maura Murray, a young American woman who has not been seen since 2004.
 Lance and Tim basically became the person they were trying to document.
 Lots of people think she's dead.
 Others think she ran off and started a new life.
 Some even think she got abducted by aliens.

-"I think if we believe the audience can help solve it than it's more real than entertainment, and if we don't believe that then it's all entertainment," they say.
-It's fascinating listening – it plays out in real time.
+"I think if we believe the audience can help solve it then it's more real than entertainment, and if we don't believe that then it's all entertainment," they say.
+It's fascinating listening—it plays out in real time.
 As the podcast progresses, for example, listeners become informants, townspeople become characters, and troll commenters transform into knowledgeable allies.

 But what if my insatiable appetite for human suffering is, like, a bad thing?
 Should I just put on the Football Ramble instead?
-What if this information is slowly rewiring my brain, like the porn theory that says people's preferences just keep on getting more and more niche, so – before you know it – you're jacking off to a man in a baby costume spanking a woman who may or may not be his own father?
-Does my obsession for death, my lust for blood, mean I'm going to snap one day and abduct someone on a seedy backstreet just off the dazzling lights of Hull's majestic city centre?
+What if this information is slowly rewiring my brain, like the porn theory that says people's preferences just keep on getting more and more niche, so—before you know it—you're jacking off to a man in a baby costume spanking a woman who may or may not be his own father?
+Does my obsession for death, my lust for blood, mean I'm going to snap one day and abduct someone on a seedy backstreet just off the dazzling lights of Hull's majestic city center?
 Is an entire paragraph of questions suggestive of my deeply rooted existential crisis?